christophebedard/christophebedard.github.io/_posts/2019-06-01-ros-tracing-message-flow.md

 Finally, we need information on network packet exchanges.
 Although this isn't really necessary for this kind of analysis, it allows us to reliably link a message that gets published to a message that gets received by the subscriber.
 This is good when building a robust analysis, and it paves the way for a future critical path analysis based on this message flow analysis.

 This requires us to trace both userspace (ROS) and kernel.
-Fortunately, we only have to enable 2 kernel events for this, so it saves us a lot of memory!
+Fortunately, we only have to enable 2 kernel events for this.
+It saves us a lot of disk space, since enabling many events can generate multiple gigabytes of trace data, even when tracing for only a few seconds!

 #### Method
 {: .no_toc}